 Someone will answer who can talk to you confidentially.

 Please reach out because you matter.
 You are a valuable, loved and precious person.
 If you feel like you’re running out of options, sad or isolated because of bullying, harassment or humiliation, you are not alone.

 The Jed Foundation is the nation’s leading organization that works to promote emotional health and prevent suicide among college and university students.

-Talking About Suicide and LGBT Populations provides detailed recommendations for more safely discussing suicide in public conversations and social media, while at the same time expanding public conversations about the well-being of LGBT people, promoting the need for family support and acceptance, and encouraging help-seeking by LGBT people who may be contemplating suicide.
+Talking About Suicide and LGBT Populations provides detailed recommendations for more safely discussing suicide in public conversations and social media, while at the same time expanding public conversations about the well-being of LGBT people, promoting the need for family support and acceptance, and encouraging LGBT people who may be contemplating suicide to seek help.

-The National Foundation for Suicide Prevention is created to raise awareness, offer support, fund research and call for action in regard to advancing a national response to the problem of suicide.
+The National Foundation for Suicide Prevention was created to raise awareness, offer support, fund research and call for action in regard to advancing a national response to the problem of suicide.